 “Supervisors and managers could easily see what was done and what wasn’t, which is really helpful during times of crisis when communication is a challenge.
 We sent iPads out with the crews who were clearing the debris and removing trees.
 They used Cartegraph for iPad to find tasks and mark them as complete, transmitting information to us in real-time,” says DeGrant.

 Cartegraph also provided the basic infrastructure to track man-hours, equipment usage, and costs.
 For example, DeGrant created a work order for the May flood cleanup to keep track of time and money spent on flood-related tasks.
 In the end, Parks and Recreation spent $27,000 in labor hours and $23,000 in other expenses on flood response.
 That’s $50,000 the department was forced to reallocate.

 “Before this, we had no official way to track our hours or dollars spent per event,” says DeGrant.
 “Wep had to estimate how many hours people worked.
 Being able to track these expenditures, we are better positioned to improve our budgeting process, archive data, and pull reference material for similar weather-related events in the future.
 These are answers that our city council and tax payers deserve.”

-Thanks to Cartegraph OMS, DeGrant and his team knew that they had invested 2,432 labor hours, $27,144 in equipment, $10,000 in supplies, and $140,000 in tree removal across the two weather events.
+Thanks to Cartegraph OMS, powered by AWS, DeGrant and his team knew that they had invested 2,432 labor hours, $27,144 in equipment, $10,000 in supplies, and $140,000 in tree removal across the two weather events.
 “We’ve never been able to understand the price tag of storms like these,” says Scott Fairman, Park Operations Manager.

 With that newfound knowledge and data, the City of Arlington is realizing results in a variety of ways: